 Our commitment is to provide state-of-the-art, timely forensic analyses of biological specimens that comply with the standards set by ISO/IEC 17025:2017 and the American Board of Forensic Toxicology (ABFT).

-The Toxicology Unit of the State of Delaware Division of Forensic Science is comprised of the Chief Forensic Toxicologist, a Laboratory Supervisor, Analytical Chemists (casework and research), and Laboratory Technician(s).
+The Toxicology Unit of the State of Delaware Division of Forensic Science is comprised of the Chief Forensic Toxicologist, a Casework Laboratory Manager I, a Research Laboratory Manager I, Analytical Chemists, and Laboratory Technician(s).

 The Toxicology Unit handles both postmortem and Driving Under the Influence (DUI)/Other cases.
 Most cases (including all DUIs) begin with a preliminary ELISA (Enzyme-linked Immunosorbent Assay) Drug Screen, which tests qualitatively for several drugs/drug classes.
 Positives from the ELISA screen are then entered for confirmatory testing.